 In recent years, Vietnam has become one of the most attractive investment locations in Asia, especially for foreigners.

-Specifically, some key highlights of Vietnam business environment include:
+Specifically, some key highlights of Vietnam’s business environment include:

-- World’s top factories for supplying electronic items, mobile phones, textile garments, and other industries
+- World’s top factories for supplying electronic items, mobile phones, textile garments, and various other industries

-- Duty-free between the EU and Vietnam on several sectors
+- Duty-free between the EU and Vietnam in several sectors

 Along with that, Vietnam has an open business environment that attracts foreign investment.